git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 Support script for Novation's Launchpad Pro controller.
 You can control track parameters, devices, transport, session view and play the pads.

-Get the latest stable release from: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-**The version in GitHub might always be in an alpha or beta state, you have been warned!**

-There is also a tutorial video available: Pending...

 ## Differences MkII and Pro

 The MkII misses the left column and the bottom row of buttons from the Launchpad Pro.